-Comfort foods are known for being high in refined carbohydrates, calories, and unhealthy fat.
-Simple changes to your favorite recipes allows you to enjoy these foods while sticking to your eating plan.
+Comfort foods are known for being high in refined carbohydrates, calories, and unhealthy fats.
+Simple changes to your favorite recipes allow you to enjoy these foods while sticking to your eating plan.

 Select low-sodium and unsalted stocks and broths.

 Broths and stocks are a staple ingredient in soups, stews, and some casseroles.
-Packaged stock can be loaded with sodium with one cup containing as much as 510 milligrams.
+Packaged stock can be loaded with sodium, with one cup containing as much as 510 milligrams.
 You can cut the sodium by several hundred milligrams by substituting low-sodium or unsalted stocks.
-Most recipes call for table salt on top of these ingredients, so you won’t notice a big difference in the taste.

 Reduce the cheese.

 Cheesy toppings on casseroles, potatoes, and pizza are hard to resist, but cutting back can reduce your calorie and fat intake.
-Some recipes like lasagna and scalloped potatoes use so much cheese that you won’t notice if you reduce the total amount.
-Begin by reducing what you use in the recipe by an ounce or two, or ¼ cup.
+Some recipes, like lasagna and scalloped potatoes, use so much cheese that you won’t notice if you reduce the total amount.
+Begin by reducing the amount you use in the recipe by an ounce or two, or by ¼ cup.
 As you get used to the new way of preparing the recipe, you can try to cut back even more.

 Add shredded vegetables.

-While the addition of vegetables to a dessert or casserole won’t automatically make it healthy, it can add fiber and vitamins.
-In baked goods, vegetables can also provide moisture that may allow you to cut back on added oils or milk.
-Shredded zucchini, carrots, and parsnips go well in cakes, quick breads, and brownies.
-Finely shredded cabbage can be added to meat fillings and sauces.
-Finely chopped dark leafy greens can be added to baked casseroles from mac and cheese to lasagna.
+While adding vegetables to a dessert or casserole won’t automatically make it healthy, it can add fiber and vitamins.
+In baked goods, vegetables can also provide moisture, allowing you to cut back on added oils or milk.
+Shredded zucchini, carrots, and parsnips are good additions to cakes, quick breads, and brownies.
+Finely-shredded cabbage can be added to meat fillings and sauces.
+Finely-chopped dark leafy greens can be added to baked casseroles like mac and cheese and lasagna.

 Use dark chocolate.

-The heart health benefits of dark chocolate are still well supported by research making it an ideal option to satisfy a sweet tooth.
-While a square of dark chocolate may be the healthiest choice, when you splurge on comfort foods like cookies and brownies give them a slight nutritional boost by sticking with dark chocolate of at least 60 percent cacao.
-Darker chocolate has less fat and sugar as well as more of the disease fighting antioxidants that contribute to chocolate’s health benefits.
+The heart health benefits of dark chocolate are well supported by research, making it an ideal option for satisfying a sweet tooth.
+While a square of dark chocolate may be the healthiest choice, when you splurge on comfort foods like cookies and brownies, give them a slight nutritional boost by sticking with dark chocolate of at least 60 percent cacao.
+Darker chocolate has less fat and sugar as well as more of the disease-fighting antioxidants that contribute to chocolate’s health benefits.

 Use alternative flours.

 Flour is often used in coatings for fried chicken and fish, in crumb toppings for desserts, and as a thickener for cream sauces.
 Nut flours and alternative grain flours (amaranth, teff, oat bran) won’t always decrease total calories, but they do supply a unique set of nutrients from protein to vitamins and minerals.
-Experiment with substituting these flours as well as 100 percent whole wheat flour in recipes that call for refined white flour.
+Experiment with substituting these flours, as well as 100 percent whole wheat flour, for refined white flour in recipes that call for it.

 Layer in vegetables.

 Vegetables like summer squash, eggplant, and sweet potato can be sliced thin and added to casseroles.
-These additions can serve as substitutes for some of the noodles in lasagna, and they add a nutritional boost.
-Cauliflower and broccoli can be chopped fine and layered into casseroles and quiche to give you an extra serving of vegetables with the meal.
+These additions can serve as substitutes for some of the noodles in lasagna and provide a nutritional boost.
+Cauliflower and broccoli can be finely chopped and layered into casseroles and quiches to give you an extra serving of vegetables with your meal.

 Make stock-based sauces.